YOUR WATER AND WASTEWATER RATES

 2025 Distribution System Improvement Charge (DSIC) and Wastewater System Improvement Charge (WSIC) Filing

-• West Virginia American Water filed an application on June 28, 2024 with the Public Service Commission of West Virginia (PSC), seeking approval of its 2025 infrastructure replacement program and associated Distribution System Improvement Charge (DSIC) and Wastewater System Improvement Charge (WSIC) surcharges.
+• West Virginia American Water was granted an order on March 11, 2026 by the Public Service Commission of West Virginia (PSC), approving its 2026 infrastructure replacement program and associated Distribution System Improvement Charge (DSIC) and Wastewater System Improvement Charge (WSIC) surcharges.

-• The new DSIC and WSIC surcharge would go into effect January 1, 2025.
+• The new DSIC and WSIC surcharge is effective as of March 1, 2026.

-• The proposed DSIC surcharge is an increase of approximately $1.94 per month for the average residential water customer using 3,000 gallons, and the proposed WSIC surcharge is an increase of approximately $2.03 per month for a wastewater customer using 3,000 gallons.
+• The DSIC surcharge is an increase of approximately $2 per month for the average residential water customer using 3,000 gallons, and the WSIC surcharge is an increase of approximately $2.00 per month for a wastewater customer using 3,000 gallons.

 West Virginia American Water Rates at a Glance